stfalcon-studio/FrescoImageViewer/README.md

                 .show();
 ```
 Piece of cake! :)
-You can take a look [sample project] [sample] for more information.
+You can take a look at [sample project] [sample] for more information.

 ### License